markterence/discord-quest-completer/README.md

 ```

 - Also make sure to copy the dummy game binary from `src-win` to the `src-tauri/target/release` and `src-tauri/target/debug` folder.
 This is where the Tauri app will look for the dummy game runner to run.
+- Get the list of detecatable games from the Discord API: `GET /api/applications/detectable` or `GET /api/:version/applications/detectable` and place the JSON file in `src/assets/gamelist.json`

 For the `src-win` the runner (dummy game):